JeffCohen/ez/README.md

 to generate a skeleton `db/models.yml` that you should edit.

-## Summary of Best Practices
+## Get Started

 1. Run `rake db:migrate` to initially generate a file named `db/models.yml`.

 2. Use `db/models.yml` to define your schema.
 Database schema changes are applied directly and triggered automatically in development mode.  (`rake db:migrate` will also trigger the changes).
 Foreign-key indexes will be generated automatically.

-3. You can continue to use traditional Rails migrations for any additional indexes, database constraints, etc.
+3. You can still use traditional Rails migrations for any additional indexes, database constraints, etc.

-4. Run `rake db:migrate:preview` to do a "dry run" to see what would change based your `db/models.yml` file.
+4. Run `rake db:migrate:preview` to do a "dry run" and see what would change based your `db/models.yml` file.

 ## Features